 Stepney All Saints Partnership [formerly Sir John Cass Partnership] as a Lead School in Tower Hamlets recruits, selects and trains its own prospective teachers working with its partner schools in London and Essex.

 Over 50 of our current teaching staff gained QTS with us, and are still with us, many in senior positions.
 Please see our school website in the ‘learn to teach’ section to hear what former and current trainees have to say.
-We offer salaried, tuition fee and apprenticeship routes.

 We are a Church of England School with a strong religious ethos, but also a neighbourhood school with a multi-faith intake.